Murder trial of O. J. Simpson: Compromised and contaminated

-The contamination claim was made by microbiologist Dr. John Gerdes.
-He testified on August 2, 1995, that Forensic PCR DNA matching is not reliable and "The LAPD crime lab has a substantial contamination problem.
-It is chronic in the sense that it doesn't go away".
-Gerdes testified that because of the LAPD's history of contamination, he would not consider any of the PCR DNA matches in this case reliable because the tests were carried out by the LAPD.
-He also claimed that the consulting labs’ PCR DNA matches were not reliable, as the evidence they tested went "through the LAPD" for packaging and shipping.
+The contamination claim was made by microbiologist John Gerdes.
+He testified in August 1995 that Forensic PCR DNA matching is not reliable and that the LAPD crime lab has a "chronic", "substantial contamination problem".
+Gerdes testified that because of the LAPD's past history of contamination, he would not consider any of the PCR DNA matches in this case reliable.
+He also claimed that the consulting labs' PCR DNA matches were not reliable, as the evidence they tested went "through the LAPD" for packaging and shipping.
 Gerdes believed only three of the DNA matches to have been valid, which were the same three the defense alleged were planted by the police.

-During cross-examination, Dr. Gerdes admitted there was no evidence that cross-contamination had occurred and that he was only testifying to "what might occur and not what actually did occur".
+During cross-examination, Gerdes admitted there was no evidence that cross-contamination had occurred and that he was only testifying to "what might occur and not what actually did occur".
 He accepted that the victims' blood was in the Bronco and Simpson's blood was at the crime scene and neither was due to contamination.
 He also conceded that nothing happened during "packaging and shipping" that would affect the validity of the results at the two consulting labs.
-The prosecution implied that Gerdes was not a credible witness: he had no forensic experience and had only testified for criminal defendants in the past and always said the DNA evidence against them was not reliable due to contamination.
+The prosecution implied that Gerdes was not a credible witness: he had no forensic experience, had only testified for criminal defendants in the past, and always said the DNA evidence against them was not reliable due to contamination.
 Clark also implied that it was not a coincidence that the three evidence items he initially said were valid were the same three the defense claimed were planted while the other 58 were all false positives and the 47 substrate controls, which are used to determine if contamination occurred, were all false negatives.
-Defense forensic DNA expert Dr. Henry Lee testified on August 24, 1995, and admitted that Gerdes's claim was "highly improbable".
+Defense forensic DNA expert Henry Lee, testifying in August 1995, admitted that Gerdes's claim was "highly improbable".

 Barry Scheck's eight-day cross-examination of Dennis Fung was lauded in the media.
-However, Howard Coleman, president of Seattle-based forensic DNA laboratory GeneLex, criticized Scheck's cross-examination as "smoke and mirrors" and stated "Everything we get in the lab is contaminated to some degree.
+However, Howard Coleman, president of Seattle-based forensic DNA laboratory GeneLex, criticized Scheck's cross-examination as "smoke and mirrors", stating: "Everything we get in the lab is contaminated to some degree.
 What contamination and degradation will lead you to is an inconclusive result.
 It doesn't lead you to a false positive".

 Police conspiracy allegation

 The defense initially only claimed that three exhibits were planted by the police but eventually argued that virtually all of the blood evidence against Simpson was planted in a police conspiracy.
 They accused prison nurse Thano Peratis, criminalists Dennis Fung, Andrea Mazzola, and Colin Yamauchi, and Vannatter and Fuhrman, of participating in a plot to frame Simpson.
-In closing arguments, Cochran called Fuhrman and Vannatter "twins of deception" and told the jury to remember Vannatter as "the man who carried the blood" and Fuhrman as "the man who found the glove".
+In closing arguments, Cochran called Fuhrman and Vannatter "twins of deception", Vannatter "the man who carried the blood" and Fuhrman "the man who found the glove".